chrisyip/koa-pug/README.md

 ## Content-Type

-Koa-jade sets `content-type` to `text/html` automatically. if wanna change it, do like this:
+Koa-jade sets `content-type` to `text/html` automatically. if you wanna change it, do like this:

 ```js
 this.render('index')